aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 pass tcp $HOME_NET any -> any any (msg:"pass rule do not log"; flags:R; sid:202501054;)

 # Silently allow/ignore inspection of bogon traffic
-# This traffic should not normally hit the Network Firewall, but we have seen cases where this is a missconfigruation that causes it to
+# This traffic should not normally hit the Network Firewall, but we have seen cases where this is a misconfiguration that causes it to
 pass ip $HOME_NET any -> 169.254.0.0/16 any (sid:202501067;)

 # Turn on JA3/S hash logging for all other tls alert rules (like sid:999991)